 - Regular reports on your child’s progress with the use of developmental checklist.

-- Access to Extended care before and after school (additional cost).
+- Access to Extended care after school (additional cost).